Decoupling Perception from Reasoning for Hallucination-Resistant Video Understanding: Experiment

 \subsection{Setups}

-\textbf{Training Details} For the Factual-Aware Evaluator, we use LoRA~\cite{hu2022lora} based on Qwen2.5VL 7B, training for one epoch with a learning rate of 1e-4, where $\lambda$ in formula~\ref{eq:grpo2} is 0.5, with a maximum of 16 frames and the total number of pixels limited to $1200×28×28$.
+\textbf{Training Details} For the Factual-Aware Evaluator, we use LoRA~\cite{hu2022lora} based on Qwen2.5VL 7B, training for one epoch with a learning rate of 1e-4, where $\lambda$ in ORPO is 0.5, with a maximum of 16 frames and the total number of pixels limited to $1200\times28\times28$.
 For the reasoning model, training includes a cold-start SFT and RL using GRPO.
-The cold-start data incorporates 20K image CoT data from the Reason-RFT-CoT-Dataset~\cite{tan2025reason} and our VideoPLR-14K.
-We collected 6K questions for training, sourced from LLava-Video-178K~\cite{llava-video}, Time-R1~\cite{wang2025time}, Cinepile~\cite{rawal2024cinepilelongvideoquestion}, NextGQA~\cite{xiao2024can}, and ANet~\cite{caba2015activitynet}, as show in Fig.~\ref{fig:rl_data}.
-Both SFT and RL, the learning rate is set to 2e-6, and train for one epoch.
-We set the number of generations to 8 and the batch size to 6, the $\beta$ eq.~\ref{eq:grpo2} is set to 0.01, and the maximum output length is set to 1600 tokens.
+The cold-start data incorporates 20K image CoT data from the Reason-RFT-CoT-Dataset~\cite{tan2025reason} and our VideoDPL-14K.
+We sample 7k questions for training, sourced from LLava-Video-178K~\cite{llava-video}, CLEVRER~\cite{yi2020clevrer}, Time-R1~\cite{wang2025time}, Cinepile~\cite{rawal2024cinepilelongvideoquestion}, NextGQA~\cite{xiao2024can}, and ANet~\cite{caba2015activitynet}, as show in Fig.~\ref{fig:rl_data}.
+For both SFT and RL, the learning rate is set to 1e-6.
+We set the number of generations to 8, and the batch size to 7; the $\beta$ in GRPO is set to 0.01.
 The maximum number of frames and total pixels are set to $64$ and $2048\times 28\times 28$.
 Our training code is optimized based on ms-swift~\cite{zhao2024swiftascalablelightweightinfrastructure} to adapt to the anti-hallucination reward, which incurs significant computational latency.
 Thus, we implement GRPO training without additional time consumption. \\ \textbf{Evaluation Details} First, we evaluate the Factual-Aware Evaluator, including the VidHalluc~\cite{li2025vidhalluc}, VideoHallucer~\cite{wang2024videohallucer}, and HEAVEN~\cite{gao2025exploringhallucinationlargemultimodal}.
-Set the maximum number of frames to 16, the number of pixels to $2400\times 28\times 28$, and the temperature to 0.
+We set the maximum number of frames to 16, the number of pixels to $2400\times 28\times 28$.
 For video reasoning models, the evaluation benchmarks include three types: reasoning, general, and temporal.
 The reasoning benchmarks include: Video-Holmes~\cite{cheng2025videoholmesmllmthinklike}, MMVU~\cite{zhao2025mmvu}, VCR-benchmark~\cite{qi2025vcrbenchcomprehensiveevaluationframework},Video-tt~\cite{zhang2025towards}, VSI-bench~\cite{yang2025thinking}.
 The general benchmark is VideoMME~\cite{fu2025video}, and the temporal benchmark is TVG-Bench~\cite{wang2025time}.
-Set the maximum number of frames to 64, the number of pixels to $6000\times 28\times 28$, and the temperature to 0.
+We set the maximum number of frames to 64, the number of pixels to $6000\times 28\times 28$.